lggg123/sei-dlp-core/contracts/DEPLOYMENT_GUIDE.md

 For deployment issues:
 1. Check the deployment logs for specific error messages
-2. Verify network connectivity to SEI Devnet
+2. Verify network connectivity to SEI Testnet
 3. Ensure sufficient SEI tokens for gas fees
 4. Review contract dependencies and imports